 Pour a cup and enjoy it hot.

 Last but not least comes the French Press.
 The french press is considered the last resort to make an espresso.
 But saying that, everyone owns a french press.
 You can use it to brew an espresso-style latte or cappuccino even when you don’t have a fancy machine.

 Step 1: As always, grind two tablespoons of fresh coffee beans to a fine consistency.
 Add these coffee grounds to the french press.

 Step 2: Boil 1 cup of water to just below 95 degrees celsius.
 Add a little of this water to the coffee ground and stir it.
 Doing so releases the coffee flavour.

 Step 3: Pour the remaining water and close the lid.
-Let the coffee immerse with the water for 30 seconds.
+Let the coffee immerse in the water for 30 seconds.
 Then, press the plunger slowly with steady pressure till the coffee is made with the crema.